theqdev/react-big-bang/README.md

 A ready to go React js boilerplate, backed by latest techs and tools to get your React projects on feet in no time.
+The boilerplate includes basic API call example and UI elements usage example.

 ### Getting started